siondaniel/Employment/README.md

     • Restocked shelves with new products and continuously recovered product organization

 School Activities:
-  HAM Radio, University of California, Santa Cruz, Member, 2019- Jan 2020
+  HAM Radio, University of California, Santa Cruz, Member, Sept 2019 - Jan 2020
   • Learned about the rules and regulations regarding HAM radio licenses
   • Discussed how radio technology is used in space and around the planet
   • Experimented with electronics and built a 40M CW Transceiver